MixBooze

 • Shake like you're mad at the Prohibition era (12 seconds max)

-Double-strain into frosty glass through Hawthorne filter
+Double-strain into chilled glass through Hawthorne filter

 4️⃣ Bubble Artillery